humdrum-tools/humdrum-documentation/tool/urrhythm/index.md

-Syncopated beats can happen only after the first note onset; subsequent syncopated moments will require another note onset (i.e. two syncopated moments can\'t occur in a row without some note onset intervening).
+Syncopated beats can happen only after the first note onset; subsequent syncopated moments will require another note onset (i.e. two syncopated moments can't occur in a row without some note onset intervening).

 An \"Other\" (signified by the letter \`O\') is any beat that is not a Note (N) or a syncopation (S).